newtmitch/docker-sonar-scanner/README.md

   -Dsonar.exclusions=**/node_modules/**/*
 ```

-I've added this to the deafult sonar-runner.properties file, so remove that if you don't want it
+I have this included and commented out in the sonar-runner.properties that ships as part of this
-there for some reason.
+image.

 # Build